JLCollinsnh

 Important Resources

-• Talent Stacker is a resource that I learned about through my work with Jonathan and Brad at ChooseFI, and first heard about Salesforce as a career option in an episode where we featured Bradley Rice on the Podcast.
+• Talent Stacker is a resource that I learned about through my work with Jonathan and Brad at ChooseFI, and first heard about Salesforce as a career option in an episode where they featured Bradley Rice on the Podcast.
 In that episode, Bradley shared how he reached FI quickly thanks to his huge paychecks and discipline in keeping his expenses low.
 Jonathan teamed up with Bradley to build Talent Stacker, and they have helped more than 1,000 students from all walks of life complete the program and land jobs like clockwork, earning double or even triple their old salaries using a Salesforce certification to break into a no-code tech career.

 • Credit Cards are like chain saws.
 Incredibly useful.
 Incredibly dangerous.
 Resolve to pay in full each month and never carry a balance.
 Do that and they can be great tools.
 Here are some of the very best for travel hacking, cash back and small business rewards.

-• Personal Capital is a free tool to manage and evaluate your investments.
+• Empower is a free tool to manage and evaluate your investments.
 With great visuals you can track your net worth, asset allocation, and portfolio performance, including costs.
 At a glance you'll see what's working and what you might want to change.
 Here's my full review.

 • Betterment is my recommendation for hands-off investors who prefer a DIFM (Do It For Me) approach.
 It is also a great tool for reaching short-term savings goals.
 Here is my Betterment Review